acwwat/amazon-bedrock-agent-test-ui/README.md

 3. (Optional) Set the following environment variables similarly to customize the UI:
    - `BEDROCK_AGENT_TEST_UI_TITLE` - The page title.
 The default `Agents for Amazon Bedrock Test UI` will used if it is not set.
    - `BEDROCK_AGENT_TEST_UI_ICON` - The favicon, such as `:bar_chart:`.
 The default Streamlit icon will be used if it is not set.
+4. (Optional) Set the `LOG_LEVEL` environment variable for additional logging using a standard format.
+If more advanced configuration is needed, copy `logging.yaml.template` and `logging.yaml` and configure it as appropriate.
-4. Run the following command to start the Streamlit app:
+5. Run the following command to start the Streamlit app:

    ```
    streamlit run app.py --server.port=8080 --server.address=localhost